Portland Criminal Justice Programs

 One of the most prominent institutions in Portland is the Oregon Police Bureau.
 No matter what type of criminal justice career you pursue, it’s likely that you’ll at least have contact with this organization.
 There are over one dozen divisions in the Bureau, allowing police officers to serve every need of the community.

 Whether you want to become a police officer, security guard, or pursue another criminal justice career, your first step is pursuing an education.
 Our comprehensive Portland criminal justice schools listings can help you find a school near you.
-You could be on your way to a degree as soon as next semester!go to school listings
+You could be on your way to a degree as soon as next semester!

 Criminal Justice Education in Portland, OR

 You can decide between a variety of different schools when you decide to study criminal justice in this area.
 The Portland area offers both private and public school choices, and tuition rates vary significantly between schools.
-At Portland State University, one of the largest schools in the area, the tuition rate is $1,764 for residents and $5,820 for non-residents.
+At Portland State University, one of the largest schools in the area, the tuition rate is $164 per credit for residents and $550 per credit for non-residents.

-An Associate's degree or Bachelor's degree in criminal justice can prepare you for a wide range of careers in the field.
+An associate degree or bachelor’s degree in criminal justice can prepare you for a wide range of careers in the field.
 As a result, you may note that your curriculum tackles many different subjects.
 In general, you may take courses in the following fields:

 - Criminal Psychology